Check out these awesome frequently forgotten and little known baby products that you’ll want to register for!

 I bought it out of curiosity, expecting that I might return it for something else.
 I ended up loving it and using it every night.

 It’s cordless and rechargeable.
-It has a touch sensor that allows you to dim the light.
-Very cool little device.
+It has a touch sensor that allows you to dim the light very low.

-Once baby starts developing a circadian rhythm, it becomes especially important to keep the lights low before bed time.
+Once your baby starts developing a circadian rhythm, it becomes especially important to keep the lights low before bed time.

 Not only can you dim this light super low (my FAVORITE feature), it also gives you 16 color options, and bonus: it comes with a remote!